Looking for the Best Practices of Using Default Salesforce Functionality?

 First, let me explain what a Salesforce report is.

 The Salesforce report is a standard object that helps you summarize data and see them in a meaningful fashion.
 It’s the simplest representation form of the records list (for example, Contacts, Opportunities, or Accounts) that comply with the criteria you define.

 In other words, to build a report you need to perform certain actions with your records like grouping, filtering, or calculation.

 Afterward, the results can be showcased in a form of a chart.
 For example, you need a report displaying the list of all closed opportunities with customers who purchased and use the product.

 To create it, you have to follow this algorithm:

 We explain how to create a basic report in Salesforce in our video:

 The inbuilt Salesforce reporting tools help quickly answer basic questions about business performance in terms of sales like which product or service offerings are top-sellers? who are my highest value prospects? and many others.

-Besides, you should create Salesforce reports when you need to export the data to Excel or to build dashboards.
+Besides, you should create Salesforce reports when you need to export the data to Excel or build dashboards.

 What also should be highlighted is that all the reports you create are stored in folders.
 These folders can be public or private.